STEM Education for SEL Support

 To help learners take on leadership roles and resolve conflicts constructively, Drone Designers offers rotating roles.
 You can assign these job titles to enhance collaboration among teammates.
 Having a clearly identified role can give learners the confidence they need to take charge or speak up within a group.
 Furthermore, knowing that they’ll have an opportunity to participate within each different role helps alleviate social pressures.
 Finally, this also encourages learners to ask for support when needed, leaning on others who have experience fulfilling duties they themselves may not have tried before.

-Here’s a sneak peek at the exciting team roles your learners will be eager to take on!
+Here’s the exciting team roles learners take on!

 Drone Designers utilizes the Iterative Design Process, encouraging learners to repeatedly test and evaluate their drones.
 While crafting costumes, for example, teams must anticipate how different materials might interfere with movement and rework their ideas to fit their drone’s choreography.
 If learners disagree on how to solve the issue, take advantage of the teachable moment to explore problem-solving strategies.
 As learners are fully immersed in achieving their goals, STEM presents numerous opportunities to improve their designs through responsible decision-making.